LPCDRP/motif-variants/README.md

 You can see now that we have now picked up more results due to our relaxing the motif specifications.
 In particular, the second line showing a single occurrence of the partner motif for G[AG][CGT]T[GC] in both the reference and the variant can have multiple meanings.
 Either it is the same motif unaffected by the variant's perturbation, or it may have shifted a bit along the sequence.

+# CITATION

+**mvp** was originally written for use in our [comparative genomics study of *Mycobacterium tuberculosis* virulent and attenuated strains](https://doi.org/10.1186/s12864-017-3687-5).
+It does not yet have a publication of its own.